VasundharaShaw/imagine-models/README.md

 Note that pybind is included in the current repository, so in the current state you should not need to install it.
 This may change in the future.

 ## Installation

-The installation procedures are preliminary only

 ### Installation (C++)

-To install the C++ library (tested only under Debian until now):
+To install the C++ library you need to clone the repository via

+    git clone -b branch_name --recursive https://github.com/IMAGINE-Consortium/imagine-models.git

+The `--recursive` flag makes sure that also the pybind module is cloned (to the `/extern` folder).
+This was tested only under Debian until now.

+After that, the following lines of code should install the library

 ```
 mkdir build
 cd build
 cmake ..
 sudo make install
 ```

+The installer will automatically figure out which of the optional dependencies you have installed.

+If you want to disable those, you can do so by defining the `USE_AUTODIFF=OFF` and `USE_FFTW=OFF` environment variables BEFORE you run `cmake`.

 ### Installation (Python)